emcek/modhelpertool/README.md

 ```shell
 pip install moht
 ```
-4. You can drag and drop `tkmoht.exe` to desktop and make shortcut (with custom icon, you can find icon in installation directory i.e. C:\Python310\lib\site-packages\moht\img\moht.ico).
+4. You can drag and drop `moht_tk.exe` to desktop and make shortcut (with custom icon, you can find icon in installation directory i.e. C:\Python310\lib\site-packages\moht\img\moht.ico).

 ## GUI Style